CPJPRINCE/opex_manifest_generator/README.md

 This is built-in to the Opex Manifest Generator and can be utilised to embed identifiers and metadata directly to an Opex or through the use of an Excel spreadsheet or CSV file.

-The Opex Manifest Generator makes use of the auto_class_generator as a module, therefore it's behaviour differs a little when compared to utilising the standalone command `auto_class.exe`.
+The Opex Manifest Generator makes use of the auto_class_generator as a module, therefore it's behaviour differs a little different when compared to utilising the standalone command `auto_class.exe`.

 ### Identifier Generation